 Skip to content

-The Trustworthy and Ethical Assurance platform, or TEA Platform đź«– for short, is an open-source and community-oriented tool that has been designed and developed by researchers at the Alan Turing Institute and University of York to support the process of developing and communicating trustworthy and ethical assurance cases.
+The Trustworthy and Ethical Assurance (TEA) platform is an open-source and community-oriented tool that has been designed and developed by researchers at the Alan Turing Institute and University of York to support the process of developing and communicating trustworthy and ethical assurance cases.

-To better understand the purpose and motivation of the TEA platform, we can consider the following question:
+To better understand the purpose and motivation of the TEA platform, consider the following question:

-How should researchers and developers provide assurance that some ethical goal has been achieved over the course of a designing, developing, and deploying a data-driven technology, such as a machine learning model or AI system?
+How could a team of researchers and developers provide assurance to their stakeholders or users that some ethical goal has been achieved over the course of designing, developing, and deploying a data-driven technology?

 This is not an easy question to answer!
 As we pick it apart, we realise there are many more questions that need to be addressed: